 \emph{So far, these two seemingly contrasting FL setups are developed independently.
 In this paper, we however found that they can be approached simultaneously by generic FL algorithms like \FedAvg.}

 Concretely, algorithms designed for generic FL (G-FL) often discard the local models $\{\vw_m\}$ after training (see \autoref{fig:overview}).
-As a result, when they are evaluated in a personalized setting (P-FL), it is the global model $\bar{\vw}$ being tested.
+As a result, when they are evaluated in a personalized setting (P-FL), it is the global model $\bar{\vw}$ being tested~\citep{fallah2020personalized,arivazhagan2019federated,liang2020think,fedfomo,dinh2020personalized,smith2017federated,li2020federated-FMTL}.
 Here, we found that if we instead keep $\{\vw_m\}$ and evaluate them in P-FL, they outperform nearly all the existing P-FL algorithms.
-Namely, \emph{personalized models seem to come for free from the local training step in generic FL}.
+In other words, \emph{personalized models seem to come for free from the local training step of generic FL}.

-At first glance, this may not be totally surprising since local training in G-FL algorithms is driven by the client's empirical risk, which is what a personalized model seeks to optimize\footnote{However, the literature does not evaluate G-FL algorithms in the P-FL setup by their local models.}.
-What really surprises us is that even without an explicit regularization term imposed by most P-FL algorithms \cite{smith2017federated,dinh2020personalized,hanzely2020lower}, the local models of G-FL algorithms can achieve better generalization performance.
-We conduct a detailed analysis and argue that the global aggregation step --- taking average over model weights --- indeed acts like a regularizer.
-Moreover, applying advanced G-FL algorithms~\cite{karimireddy2020scaffold,li2020federated,feddyn} to improve the G-FL accuracy seems to not hurt the ``local'' models' P-FL accuracy.
+At first glance, this may not be totally surprising: local training in G-FL algorithms is driven by the client's empirical risk, which is what a personalized model strives to optimize\footnote{However, when G-FL algorithms are tested on the P-FL setup, the literature does not use their local models.}.
+What really surprises us is that even without an explicit regularization term imposed by most P-FL algorithms \citep{smith2017federated,dinh2020personalized}, the local models of G-FL algorithms can achieve better generalization performance.
+We conduct a detailed analysis and argue that global aggregation --- taking average over model weights --- indeed acts like a regularizer for local models.
+Moreover, applying advanced G-FL algorithms~\citep{feddyn} to improve the G-FL accuracy seems to not hurt the ``local'' models' P-FL accuracy.